MrBrunotte/worldofshape/README.md

 _**Checkout** page:_

 The checkout page summarizes the items and lets the user scroll down to make sure that the correct items are in the cart.

+If the cart is empty and the user clicks on the checkout button the user is redirected to the programs page with a message saying: _"Your cart is empty, please add items and checkout"_

 * The **Change Order** button redirects the user back to the cart to delete an item.
 * The user inserts the "Payment Details" and "Card Details" before submitting payment.
   * If something with the payment is wrong the message "We Were Unable To Take Payment With That Card!" will be displayed and the user is redirected to the checkout page.